LayerZero V2 OApp Quickstart

 mapping(uint32 eid => mapping(bytes32 sender => uint64 nonce)) private receivedNonce;

-function nextNonce(uint32 _srcEid, bytes32 _sender) public view override returns (uint64) {
+function nextNonce(uint32 _srcEid, bytes32 _sender) public view virtual override returns (uint64) {

 return receivedNonce[_srcEid][_sender] + 1;